pjn51/brainweb-2/Ideas/Capital tends towards concentration.md

 [[Economic crisis accelerates concentration of capital]], wiping out the smaller [[bourgeoisie|bourgeois]] and [[petty bourgeoisie|petty bourgeois]], and sending them into the [[proletariat]].

-We can see this happening firsthand in today's tech sector, where [[Cloud computing centralizes compute resources]], and thus centralizes the built capital.
+We can see this happening firsthand in today's tech sector, where [[The cloud centralizes compute resources]], and thus centralizes the built capital.

 Once they've been established through the concentration of capital, [[Monopolies fight against the flow of capital]] outward and between industries.